pmario/file-backups/README.md

+# Beta

+This FireFox AddOn is considered BETA quality.

 # File Backup Utility - for TiddlyWiki (atm)

 This addOn should give you the possibility to save "file-based" TiddlyWikis, to your browser backup directory.